cyberchimps/responsive-addons-for-elementor/readme.txt

 The Development Version of the Responsive Addons for Elementor plugin is located at [https://github.com/cyberchimps/responsive-addons-for-elementor](https://github.com/cyberchimps/responsive-addons-for-elementor)

 == Changelog ==

+= 2.0.8 - 12th December 2025 =
+- New: RAE Extension – Duplicator: Added a one-click duplication feature for any page, post or custom post types, including full support for meta data, taxonomies and featured images.
+- Fix: Resolved Stacking Cards Widget issue where template selections failed to load, ensuring templates are fetched and displayed reliably in the widget settings.

 = 2.0.7 - 26th November 2025 =
 - Fix: Implemented various bugfixes in the Testimonial Slider, Media carousel, Login signup form, Team Member, FAQ, Posts, Stacking Cards, Reviews widgets for improved stability.